mlsmzk/uxd-2022-03/little-trees/jekyll_modules/design_development.md

 ### What important alternative designs did you consider, either initially or during the refinement of this idea?
 Why did you reject them/prefer the one you chose?
 There were primarily three design alternatives that we were trying to decide between.
 They were: an in-store cart interface that allowed users to make smarter sustainability decisions, an AR glasses sustainability shopping experience, and a website that allowed users to more easily find information they needed regarding the sustainability of companies.
+To see preliminary ideation and prototyping, see the protoype photos linked above.

 We went through our options and, as a team, decided to go with the AR glasses experience for a few reasons.
 It was better than the website because it provided more guidance and seemed more adaptive to the future.
 It was also better than the cart interface because it provided users with more privacy of their selections during their shopping experience; it was also much more immersive and would provide better guidance.
 Note that we had to accept a few assumptions so that our selection would be fitting.
 The first is that AR glasses would be the norm; this takes place in a future world where people use AR glasses like they use smartphones.
 Additionally, we created some personas of people we think would be our ideal customers, and tailored our experiences towards them.